Security

 Encryption in transit

 All communication between your browser and our servers is encrypted using TLS 1.2 or higher.
-HTTPS is enforced on every connection with HTTP Strict Transport Security (HSTS), so your data can never be intercepted in transit.
+HTTPS is enforced on every connection with HTTP Strict Transport Security (HSTS), which is designed to protect your data against interception in transit.

 Encryption at rest